Sex linkage: Discovery of X-linked inheritance

 Red-green colour blindness was the first described on paper, in 1794 by John Dalton, who was affected by the disorder himself.
 However, its recognition of its X-linked inheritance characteristic was only established later.
 The X-chromosome was discovered in 1890 by Hermann Henking, which he discovered while studying spermatocyte divisions of the firebug.
 He found that one chromosome behaved different from all the others, and did not divide during meiosis.
 Instead, he found that it went into one of the two germ cells.
 This cell that did not divide became known as the X-chromosome.
 Then in 1910, Thomas Hunt Morgan discovered an X-linked mutation on a Drosophila, who then conducted experiments and observations to understand the X-linked inheritance.
 He observed a white-eye male fruit fly, which is rare, and through cross-breeding experiments, he found that the mutation was inherited differently in males and females.
 He found that males, who had the only one X-chromosomes displayed the condition, if the mutated gene was present.

 Discovery of X-inactivation

-In 1961, Mary Lyon proposed that one of the two X chromosomes in female mammalian cells would experience random inactivation (see X-chromosome inactivation) in the early embryonic stage.
+In 1961, Mary F. Lyon proposed that one of the two X chromosomes in female mammalian cells would experience random inactivation (see X-chromosome inactivation) in the early embryonic stage.
 According to her hypothesis, both males and females should have one single X chromosome that is active.
 This enhanced the understanding of the fundamental mechanisms of X-linked inheritance.